paul-macfarlane/picksleagues-web/backlog/tasks/task-007 - Edit-League-Settings.md

 - [ ] A commissioner can edit league settings (name, profile picture).
 - [ ] If the league is not in season, a commissioner can edit start week, end week, picks per week, league size, and pick type.
 - [ ] League size cannot be reduced below the current number of members.

+## Implementation Plan

+1. Create the API endpoint and query options for updating league settings in `src/features/leagues/leagues.api.ts`.\n2.
+Add the necessary types for the update payload in `src/features/leagues/leagues.types.ts`.\n3.
+Update the existing `league-settings-form.tsx` component to use the new mutation and handle the form logic for editing the league settings.
+This will include conditionally showing fields based on whether the season has started.\n4.
+Update the route loader for the settings page to fetch any necessary data for the form, such as the current league settings.\n5.
+Ensure cache invalidation is handled correctly after a successful update, as per the standards.